cloudposse/docs/content/glossary/init-terraform.md

 ---
 title: "init-terraform"
-description: 'The `init-terraform` script is a helper for configuring and then initializing terraform remote state incombination with the terraform-aws-tfstate-backend module.'
+description: 'The `init-terraform` script is a helper for configuring and then initializing terraform remote state in combination with the terraform-aws-tfstate-backend module.'
 terms:
 - init-terraform
 tags: